nolus-protocol/nolus-core/doc/cosmzone/adr/20211202-introduce-suspendresume-transaction-processing-in-case-of-detected-blockchain-bugs.md

 ## Decision Drivers <!-- optional -->

-- ability to enter the pausing mode immediatelly after the Nolus operations team receive a notification
+- ability to enter the pausing mode immediately after the Nolus operations team receive a notification
 - ability to get back to the fully operational mode once the Nolus operations team decides

 ## Considered Options